jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 ### 4.x.
 Cancelling change requests

-* Promoters may only cancel change requests for permit applications that they have full permissions to.
+* Promoters may only cancel change requests for PAs that they have full-access permissions to.

 ### 4.x.
 Change request statuses